Skip to Content

 Lake Minnewanka

-As Banff’s largest body of water at 13 miles long, Lake Minnewanka offers several activities in summer.
-For nature lovers, you can take the Lake Minnewanka Lakeside trail.
+As Banff’s largest body of water at 13 miles long, Lake Minnewanka offers several activities.
+Hiking, stand-up paddleboarding or kayaking are great in summer.
+Lake Minnewanka is the only lake that allows motor boats in Banff National Park.

 Lake Minnewanka, Banff